juntagrico/juntagrico/docs/1_4_release_notes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 * Member Features:
     * Share certificate download
+    * Shares have now two new fields to be compliant with the german coop law

 * Admin Features:
     * Added possibility to hide depots from depot list